Stan V. Smith Terms

 We charge the same rates whether working for the plaintiff or defense.
 While rare, if complexity arising in estimating losses involves any additional cost, you will be notified in advance.
 For reports due within 15 business days of receipt of case materials, a 10% rush fee will be charged; for reports due within 10 business days of receipt of case materials, a 15% rush fee will be charged.

-HOURLY RATES: In many matters, including personal injury cases, charges by Stan V. Smith, Ph.D. for deposition and trial testimony are $435 per hour with no minimum.
-Fees for commercial litigation and other such complex matters are charged on an hourly basis which starts at $465 per hour and can range up to $675 per hour, depending on the nature of the work.
-Evaluation updates, requested supplements, assessments of punitive damages, review of work by other or opposing economists, most other analyses, and travel are billed on an hourly basis.
+HOURLY RATES: In many matters, including personal injury cases, charges by Stan V. Smith, Ph.D. for deposition and trial testimony are $470 per hour with no minimum.
+Fees for commercial litigation and other such complex matters are charged on an hourly basis which starts at $485 per hour and can range up to $695 per hour, depending on the nature of the work.
+Evaluation updates, requested supplements including punitive damages, review of work by other or opposing economists, most other analyses, and travel are billed on an hourly basis.
 Generally, for most matters, one hour will be billed for in‑house preparation conducted within several days prior to a deposition or a trial appearance.
 In complex and commercial cases, considerably more than one hour of in‑house preparation will almost certainly be required.
+If extensive travel time, when added to work time, causes the billable hours in any day to exceed a maximum of 10 hours, additional hours may be charged.

 The “EVALUATION FEES” described above are fixed.
 Hourly charges are billed conservatively in six-minute increments (one-tenth of an hour).
 We generally do not charge for short calls or emails.
 To economize our billing, we may involve personnel other than Stan V. Smith, Ph.D. at lesser rates for economic research purposes.
 Since engagements frequently involve matters that extend over many months or years, we reserve the right to update your fee agreement to reflect new rates then charged to those entering into new engagements.
 We agree to expend time in connection with efforts on your behalf in the most efficient manner possible.